MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

    ![Account Info](images/RegistrationAccountInfo.png)

    > [!NOTE]
-   > If you signed in with the existing Partner Center account the page will contain information from that account.
+   > If you signed in with the existing Partner Center account, the page would contain information from that account.
 You can modify **Publisher display name** and **Contact info** if needed.

    > [!IMPORTANT]
    > The following error indicates that user is signed in with an *Azure AD* account that does not have administrator privileges and registration cannot be completed.